cs1622-2227/examples/README.md

 	- A **recursive-descent** parser that parses a very simplified Lisp dialect.
 - `parsing_math/`
 	- A **bottom-up** parser that parses mathematical expressions with multiple levels of precedence, a unary operator, and a postfix operator.

+### Semantic analysis

+- `visit_names/`
+	- Shows a simplified version of the namechecking semantic analysis pass.
+Doesn't actually build the scope tree/symbol tables/decl map/use map, but does show how to write a recursive visit of the AST, and prints out enough information that you could see how those are built up.